 Galapaguera de Cerro Colorado is San Cristobal’s other tortoise breeding center, located 13 miles southeast of town.
 The trip takes about an hour, and the breeding center is well worth the trip.
 Trails wind throughout the property and visiting gives travelers an insight into the growth of giant tortoises, from baby hatchlings to adults ready for release into the wild.
 Due to the remote location and distance from town, this center is less crowded than others in the islands.
 This is a bonus for photographers looking for uncluttered shots.

 El Junco Lake in the Highlands is a small but deep crater lake of an extinct volcano, holding 9 million gallons of freshwater.
-The views from the hill over San Cristobal spans the entire island and are impressive on a clear day.
+The views from the hill over San Cristobal span the entire island and are very impressive on a clear day.
 Frigate birds, Mockingbirds, Cattle Egrets, and Galapagos Finches are often spotted around the lagoon.